SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

 A. C. Cem Say	12
 ```

+- Task 3 -  List of publications with single author under each venue
-- This task will produce the list of publications that contains only one author under each venue.
+This task will produce the list of publications that contains only one author under each venue.
 The output can be found at /output/Task3-PublicationOneAuthor.
 The sample looks like below.

 ```
 #MSM	[Information Theoretic Tools for Social Media.
 Computational Social Science and Microblogs - The Good the Bad and the Ugly.
 ACE: A Concept Extraction Approach using Linked Open Data.
 A New ANEW: Evaluation of a Word List for Sentiment Analysis in Microblogs.
 Unsupervised Information Extraction using BabelNet and DBpedia.]
 #Microposts	[Studying the Role of Elites in U.S. Political Twitter Debates.]